mlange-42/arche/docs/content/guide/entities/index.md

 {{< code-func entities_test.go TestEntitiesCreateComponents >}}

 We get an entity with `Position`, and another one with `Position` and `Heading`.
-The components of the entity are initialized with their zero value.
+The components of the entity are initialized with their zero values.

 ### Generic API